zy79/wallpaper_update/README.md

 # wallpaper_update
-Scan and update Windows 10 wallpapers
+This Python is to scan and update new Windows 10 wallpapers to dedicated folder.